- What is dynamic pricing?

 That’s what transportation companies do – when the demand for a given product changes throughout the day, it can be lower or higher depending on how many people are interested in it at this particular moment.

 Here, the price depends mainly on the company’s market position.
 At first, when you don’t have many customers, you start with super-low prices to get more traffic and interest.
-Then, as your position matures and people start to recognize you, the price increases.
+Then, as your position matures and people recognize you, the price increases.
 Read more about penetration pricing.

 What are the benefits of dynamic pricing in e-commerce?